Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Detailed analysis on homoclinic orbits

-Now using the data from Table~\ref{tab1} and Table~\ref{tab2}, we numerically integrate Eq.~\eqref{eq:eff3} to generate homoclinic orbits in the $(x=r\cos\phi,~y=r\sin\phi)$ plane.
-These orbits are plotted for various values of the DM halo's central density $\rhs$ and scale radius $\rs$, while the angular momentum is held fixed at $L=3.75$ and $L=4.25$ (in units of $10^{-5}$).
-The resulting plot is displayed in Fig.~\ref{f:homo_orbits}.
-On the other hand, the segment of a homoclinic orbit in the absence of DM halo parameters (i.e., $\rhs=\rs=0$) is plotted in Fig.~\ref{f:homo_SC}.

-A key observation from Fig.~\ref{f:homo_orbits} is that the structure of a homoclinic orbit segment is distinct for each combination of $(\rhs,L)$ and $(\rs,L)$.
-For a given values of DM halo parameter ($\rhs$ and $\rs$), no two homoclinic trajectories are identical.
-As clearly illustrated in Fig.~\ref{f:homo_orbits}, these homoclinic orbits originate from an unstable circular orbit radius (marked by a red dotted circle in Figs.~\ref{f:homo_orbits} and \ref{f:homo_SC}), expand outward to a maximum radius (indicated by a green dotted circle in Figs.~\ref{f:homo_orbits} and \ref{f:homo_SC}), and then spiral back into the same unstable circular orbit $r_{\rm un}$.

-Additionally, let us mention here that the energy value chosen for these homoclinic orbit is critical.
+expand outward to a maximum radius (indicated by a green dotted circle in Figs.~1 and \ref{f:homo_SC}), and then spiral back into the same unstable circular orbit $r_{\rm un}$.\\ Additionally, let us mention here that the energy value chosen for these homoclinic orbit is critical.
 For a specific set of $\rhs$, $\rs$, and $L$, a test particle with energy higher than our selected value would plunge directly into the event horizon.
 Conversely, with lower energy, the particle would follow a different, non-homoclinic trajectory.
-Lastly, while the homoclinic orbits in Figs.~\ref{f:homo_orbits} and \ref{f:homo_SC} are drawn for a sufficiently long but finite duration, a complete homoclinic orbit around a Schwarzschild BH embedded in a Dehnen-type DM halo formally requires an infinite time to approach a complete homoclinic orbit.
+Lastly, while the homoclinic orbits in Figs.~1 and \ref{f:homo_SC} are drawn for a sufficiently long but finite duration, a complete homoclinic orbit around a Schwarzschild BH embedded in a Dehnen-type DM halo formally requires an infinite time to approach a complete homoclinic orbit.